iamdempa/challenge/README.md

        └── service.yaml
 ```

-`Makefile` - Contains a set of rules (commands to build, run and deploy the application) to be executed.
+- `Makefile` - Contains a set of rules (commands to build, run and deploy the application) to be executed.

-`app/` - Directory containaining the application logic and relavent resources associated with it.
+- `app/` - Directory containaining the application logic and relavent resources associated with it.

     - `main.py` - Source code for running the python application containing the API End Point
     - `test_main.py` - A simple test suite to run the application written with `fastapi` test-client
     - `requirements.txt` - A list of all of a project's dependencies
     - `Dockerfile` - Contains instructions to build the Docker image

-`app-chart/` - This directory encompasses the Helm chart for deploying the REST Api on Kubernetes.
+- `app-chart/` - This directory encompasses the Helm chart for deploying the REST API on Kubernetes.

 > **Note:** In here, we have made the helm chart `DRY` (Don't Repeat Yourself).
 By this, it means, we are using the same helm chart for different customers.
 Values are dynamically assigned for each user.
-The segragation happens at the *Values.yaml level.
-The more details about this can be read in the [Application Architecture]() section
+The differentaition happens at the ***Values.yaml** level.
+The more details about this can be read in the [3.
+Application Architecture and the Solution](#3-application-architecture-and-the-solution) section

-Since we have 3 different customers, each customer-specific values are stored as below.

-- `A.values.yaml` - Customer `A` realated deployment variables
-- `B.values.yaml` - Customer `B` realated deployment variables
-- `C.values.yaml` - Customer `C` realated deployment variables

 ## 3. Application Architecture and the Solution